luca-lc/HomeHub/README.md

 The possible handler options are

 ```
--nu: to create a new user for an already exisiting database
+-nu: to create a new user for an already existing database
 -nd: to create a new database for an already existing user
 -nn: to create a new database and its admin user
 -ud: to assign an already existing user to an already existing database